Ghini/ghini.desktop/doc/editing.rst

 menu.
 This will open an editor that will allow you to change the values on the record that you selected.

 Most types also have children which you can add by right clicking on the parent and selecting "Add ???..." on the context menu.
-For example you can add a Genus to a Family by right clicking on a Family and selecting "Add genus".
+For example, a Family has Genus children: you can add a Genus to a Family by right clicking on a Family and selecting "Add genus".

 Notes